Thomas-Flitcroft/Batch-Duration-Monitoring/README.md

 This project is largely based on a PowerBi report that I built in my current role.
 The PowerBI report allows the client support team to monitor and investigate the batch processes that are vital to the success of the company.

 ![demonstration](Demo/Demo.gif)

+## Tools and Libraries Used

+- Webscraping was done using Python (Pandas)
+- Data generation and manipulation was done using Python (Pandas, Numpy)
+- Reporting / Dashboarding was done using PowerBI and DAX

 ## Narrative

 FakeCompany Plc is an SaaS B2B company that provides ground-breaking analysis of their client's sales data to help guide the client's business decisions and ultimately drive success.